What Consumers Need To Know With New GST Rate From 1 Jan 2024

 Simplified Tax System

-Formerly, taxpayers were perplexed by the numerous taxes that applied at practically every point of the supply.
+Previously, numerous taxes applied at nearly every point of the supply, which perplexed taxpayers.
 However, the country now has a unified tax structure for simple collection thanks to the GST.

 Growth in Exports